blitzai/blitzai.github.io/README.md

 *  when do we want it?
   - >right now

-*  what is our hidden agenda?
+*  what is our real agenda?
   - > [become famous](https://juaml.github.io/)